thescientist13/lit-v3-ssr-demo/README.md

   </pre>
 </details>

 edit: Looks like its the `lang=${...}` bit.
 If I remove it, it works fine.
 I guess the question is if its intentional that it should work or not in this case, since the docs do indicate [attribute are not allowed](https://lit.dev/docs/templates/expressions/#invalid-locations).
+Opened [an issue](https://github.com/lit/lit/issues/4417) with the Lit team.
 ```sh
 {
   ssrContent: '\n' +